Preterno/UserDeck/README.md

 ## Overview
 UserDeck is a React-based application for user management that integrates with the Reqres API.
 It allows users to log in, view a list of users with pagination, and edit or delete user details.

+## Deployment
+Currently, the site is hosted at https://userdeckapp.netlify.app/.

 ## Features
 - **Secure Authentication**: Login with predefined credentials.
 The login token is stored in localStorage for session persistence, ensuring the user remains logged in across page reloads.
 - **Dynamic User Management**: